xinyee20/tp/docs/UserGuide.md

 <p align="center"><i>Figure 3.2.2.1 User interface showing the layout of the flagged attendance tab</i></p>

-##### **Questions tab**

-This tab shows the questions asked across all your tutorial groups, providing a convenient place for you to keep track of all the questions asked by students across your tutorial groups and lessons.
+The pending questions tab shows the questions asked across all your tutorial groups, providing a convenient place for you to keep track of all the questions asked by students across your tutorial groups and lessons.

 <p align="center"><img src="images/questionsGUI.png" alt="Picture of questions GUI"></p>

 <p align="center"><i>Figure 3.2.2.2 User interface showing the layout of the questions tab</i></p>

-##### **Group tab**
+##### **Tutorial group page**

-This tab shows the information related to a tutorial group that you are teaching.
+This page shows the information related to a tutorial group that you are teaching.

-There are four sub-tabs at the top which allows you to view the number of lessons scheduled for this group, the list of students in the group, their attendance records and participation grades respectively.
-Toggle between them with the horizontal row of tabs at the top.
+The lessons tab allows you to view the list of lessons scheduled for this group.

+The students tab displays the list of students belonging in this group.
+You may modify this list, especially at the start of each semester where there will be students entering the module, appealing into the module, switching between tutorial groups, and even dropping the module.

+The attendance tab shows the attendance sheet of the students.
+You may view the attendance records of all the students in the tutorial group across all the tutorial lessons.

+The participation tab shows the participation score sheet of the students.
+Similarly, you may view the class participation grades of all the students in the tutorial group across all the tutorial lessons.

 <p align="center"><img src="images/viewgrpGUI.png" alt="Picture of group GUI"></p>

 <p align="center"><i>Figure 3.2.2.3 User interface showing the layout of the group tab</i></p>

-##### **Lesson tab**
+##### **Tutorial lesson page**

-This tab shows the records for a specific lesson.
+This page shows the records for a specific lesson.

-> :memo: This tab is accessible through the `viewlsn` command
+> :memo: This page is accessible using the `viewlsn` command

-In this tab, you are able to:
-* Assign and change the [attendance](#42-attendance-taking) and [participation](#43-participation-marking) grades
+The lesson tab contains the list of students in the tutorial group.
+For each student, you may view and change the student's [attendance](#42-attendance-taking) and [participation](#43-participation-marking) grades.
-* Flag a student's attendance
-* Add a [question](#44-question-addressing) that is asked during this lesson
-* View the attendance and participation grades for this lesson
-* View the questions asked during this tutorial lesson
+You may also flag the student's attendance if necessary.

+The questions tab contains the list of questions that were asked during this tutorial lesson.
+In this tab, you may add, edit, find or delete a [question](#44-question-addressing) that was asked during this tutorial lesson.

 <p align="center"><img src="images/viewlsnGUI.png" alt="Picture of lesson GUI"></p>